With variable strips we form a strip that is not fixed in the way that it is formed. Our first example is an octagon strip:

 Combining with the T strip for a triangle gives the following TT2 dissection:

-Similar dissections are used to dissect the pentagram, hexagram and the golden rectangle to an octagram.
-The last of these requires a much more extreme modification.
-The latin cross uses a different octagram strip for modification.
+Similar dissections are used to dissect the pentagram, hexagram, golden rectangle and the domino to an octagram.
+The last two of these require a much more extreme modification.
+Finally, the latin cross uses a different octagram strip for modification.